chinapedia/wikipedia.abstract.en/Page/Accordion.md

 Construction

-Spirk.ogv being played]] Accordions have many configurations and types.
+being played]] Accordions have many configurations and types.
 What may be technically possible to do with one accordion could be impossible with another:

 -   Some accordions are _bisonoric_, producing different pitches depending on the direction of bellows movement
 -   Others are _unisonoric_ and produce the same pitch in both directions.
 The pitch also depends on its size.